 SHARE THIS PAGE!

-Umez Foundation - addressing Nigerian African Issues through literary work, scholarship awards, and charity.
+Umez Foundation - for African growth and development through literary work, scholarship awards, and charity.
 We must be each other's keeper.
 Let us together liberate the African mind in the spirit of Africanness & Pan Africanism: